GreallyLab/gaiaAssociation/README.md

 #### Required Arguments

-ATAC Folder: the folder location of the ATAC bed files stored in .txt format.
+OCR Folder: the folder location of the OCR bed files stored in .txt format.
 The first three columns should be labeled “Chromosome”, “Start”, and “End” in that order.

 	-a, --atac  (either flag will work)